Kenny Washington (American football): Legacy

 For his contribution to sports in Los Angeles, Washington was honored with a Los Angeles Memorial Coliseum "Court of Honor" plaque by the Coliseum commissioners.
 He was inducted to the College Football Hall of Fame in 1956 and his number 13 jersey was the first to be retired at UCLA.
-He was posthumously inducted into the UCLA Athletic Hall of Fame.
+He was posthumously inducted into the UCLA Athletics Hall of Fame.
 His alma mater Abraham Lincoln High School has annually awarded the Kenny Washington Trophy to the school's best football player since 1949.

 One legacy of Washington's and Strode's experience in the NFL – paralleled in 1946 by racial trailblazers Marion Motley and Bill Willis in the rival All-America Football Conference – was that Branch Rickey, president of the Brooklyn Dodgers, saw that blacks and whites could coexist in a violent sport without much disruption, and decided that Major League Baseball could be integrated as well.
 He signed Washington's and Strode's UCLA teammate Jackie Robinson to the Dodgers in 1947.

 However, for many years, Washington was ignored by the NFL and the story of professional football's postwar integration received little attention.
 One reason is because for most of the 20th century, baseball was by far the top sport in the U.S., and another was that his NFL career was a short three years.
 Neither Washington nor Strode has been inducted to the Pro Football Hall of Fame, although both Marion Motley and Bill Willis of the AAFC's and NFL's Cleveland Browns have received that honor.
 Lincoln High School renamed their stadium after Washington, and every year since 2011 holds a memorial football game on the anniversary of Washington's death.